jacksheehy15/electronics-dictionary/README.md

 ## User Stories

-* User Goals:
+* First Time Visitor Goals :
+    * As a first time visitor, I want to easily understand the purpose for this sight.
-    * As a user, I want to be able to navigate through the entire site, comfortably and securely.
+    * As a first time visitor, I want to easily navigate through the site to find content.
-    * As a user, I want to have the ability to create an account.
+    * As a first time visitor, I want to have the ability to find their social medie links, wether it be Github or LinkedIn

+* Returning Visitor Goals
+    * As a returning visitor, I want to find new items and terms within the dictionary.
-    * As a user, I want to be able to create my own dictionary item and add it to the web app.
+    * As a returning visitor, I want to find the easiest way to create an account within the app.
+    * As a returning visitor, I want to find social media links related to the developer.
-    * As a user, I want to be able to edit or delete my added dictionary item.
+    * As a frequent visitor, I want to have the ability to Create, Read, Update and Delete my items.
-    * As a user, I want to have a page dedicated to my account.
+    * As a frequent visitor, I want to have the ability to delete my account.

+* Frequent Visitor Goals
+    * As a frequent visitor, I want to see if there are any newly added items or terms.
+    * As a frequent visitor, I want to have easy access to Log In and Log Out functionalty.
-    * As a user, I want to be able to navigate to the developers LinkedIn and GitHub accounts.
+    * As a frequent visitor, I want to have the ability to Create, Read, Update and Delete my items.
+    * As a frequent visitor, I want to have the ability to delete my account.

 * For the user, the site assists in meeting the user goals by: